SabahMuhamed/Intrusion-Detection-System/README.md

 ids_logs.log

-You can analyze this file for:
+You can review this file to analyze:

+Suspicious IP addresses

 Attack patterns

-Suspicious IP addresses

 Traffic anomalies